aws-samples/serverless-patterns/appsync-subscription-filter-cdk/README.md

 ### Subscribe to notifications

-- Open a new [AWS Console](https://console.aws.amazon.com/appsync/) window and navigate to the same Query Explorer for the `DemoApi` (you can just copy/paste the current Query Explorer URL in a new window)
+- Open a new [AWS Console](https://console.aws.amazon.com/appsync/) window and navigate to the same Query Explorer for the `DemoApi` (you can copy/paste the current Query Explorer URL in a new window)
 - Subscribe to the `onResponseReceived` subscription by selecting Subscription in the Query Explorer's drop-down list and running the following GraphQL statement:

     ```graphql